mercor-tasks/simple-user-session/readme.md

+#### DO NOT IMPLEMENT ANY EXTRA VALIDATIONS OTHER THAN FOLLOWING MENTIONED ONES.

 #### Following things must be taken into accout while building the features.

 - When an user registers, if it's a successful registration, the user should automatically login to it's session.